darrensw777/node-js-jwt-auth-mongodb/README.md

 ### IMPORTANT

-We now need to go back to being a user:
+We now need to go back to being a user, type:

 ```
-type: exit
+exit
 ```

 Your cursor will be ubutu@ip-\***\*\*\*\*\*\***